 - I had several samples of Fusion Mineral Paint in varying neutral colors.
 I used Lamp White, Champlain, and Pebble, but you can use any paint you want.

-- Since I made the mistake of not using primer, my paint didn’t adhere good.
+- Since I made the mistake of not using primer, my paint didn’t adhere well.
 I added in some bonding cream that I had from another paint brand (Old Barn Milk Paint) and it seemed to help.
 I have no idea if these two products are supposed to go together, so if you’re painting an heirloom, please don’t use this example.
 But it worked for this.
 You can see below what happened when I painted the first coat.
 It didn’t work so great.

 - Add two coats of paint.
 Let dry, and done!